-Second offense: Ten (10) days Out-of-School suspension with recommendation for expulsion, and school officials may file a complaint with the Mercer County Juvenile Court.
+Subsequent offense: Ten (10) days Out-of-School suspension with recommendation for expulsion, and school officials may file a complaint with the Mercer County Juvenile Court.

-Rule 7.
-Repeated Violations: A student shall not repeatedly fail to comply with rules, direction or commands of teachers (including student teachers and substitute teachers), principal, bus driver or any other authorized school personnel during any time when the student is properly under the authority of the school personnel.

-Rule 8.
-Insubordination: A student shall not disregard or refuse to obey reasonable directions given by school personnel.

-Rule 9.
-Violations of the Law: A student shall not violate any state or federal law when the student is properly under the authority of school personnel.
+- Rule 7.
+Repeated Violations: A student shall not repeatedly fail to comply with rules, direction or commands of teachers (including student teachers and substitute teachers), principal, bus driver or any other authorized school personnel during any time when the student is properly under the authority of the school personnel. - Rule 8.
+Insubordination: A student shall not disregard or refuse to obey reasonable directions given by school personnel. - Rule 9.
+Violations of the Law: A student shall not violate any state or federal law when the student is properly under the authority of school personnel. - Rule 10.

-Rule 10.
 Frightening, Degrading or Disgraceful Acts: A student shall not engage in any act which frightens, degrades, disgraces or tends to frighten, degrade or disgrace anyone by written, verbal, electronic, or gestured means.
-Students shall not possess, record, or transmit video containing violence that has occurred or is occurring anywhere on school property.
-Violators are subject to discipline under this rule as well as the cell phones/electronic devices policy found previously in the Handbook.

-- Rule 11.
-Theft: A student shall not cause or attempt to take into his/her possession public property or equipment of the District or the personal property of another student, teacher, visitor or employee of the District. - Rule 12.
+Students shall not possess, record, or transmit pictures or videos containing violence that has occurred or is occurring anywhere on school property.
+Violators are subject to discipline.
+School officials may file a complaint with Celina Police Department and/or Mercer County Juvenile Court. - Rule 11.
+Theft: A student shall not take or attempt to take into his/her possession public property or equipment of the District or the personal property of another student, teacher, visitor or employee of the District with the purpose to deprive the owner of said property or without consent from the owner. - Rule 12.
 Profanity, Disrespect, and/or Obscene Language: A student shall not be disrespectful, use profanity or obscene language either written or verbal during any curricular or extracurricular activity.
 Included in this prohibition is the use of obscene signs, pictures, publications or gestures. - Rule 13.
 False Alarms: A student shall not initiate any false report of an impending emergency situation.
 Tampering with any emergency warning system is subject to suspension or expulsion. - Rule 14.
-Truancy and Tardiness: Truancy is declared when a student is absent from school for any portion of the regular school day without authorization by the Principal and parental consent.
-Repeated tardiness to school or to class also may result in suspension, removal or expulsion. - Rule 15.
+Truancy and Tardiness: Truancy is declared when a student is absent from school for any portion of the regular school day without authorization by the Principal and/or parental consent.

+Rule 15.
 Fighting: A student shall not engage in hostile body contact or cause potential injury to another person or to another person's clothing.
-A student shall not threaten to cause bodily harm to or personal property damage of another person. - Rule 16.
-Hazing: A student shall not cause or behave in such a way which would cause mental or physical harm to other students. - Rule 17.
+A student shall not threaten to cause bodily harm to or personal property damage of another person.

+Rule 16.
+Hazing: A student shall not cause or behave in such a way which would cause mental or physical harm to other students.

+Rule 17.
 Loitering: A student may not loiter or willingly be present in unauthorized or unsupervised areas.
-S/he may not enter closets, offices, rooms and other areas that are to be locked or otherwise restricted.
-This includes parking lots, playgrounds and other district owned structures. - Rule 18.
-False Reports: A student may not falsely report incidents, make false accusations or give false testimony. - Rule 19.
+She/he may not enter closets, offices, rooms and other areas that are to be locked or otherwise restricted.
+This includes parking lots, playgrounds and other district owned structures.

+Rule 18.
+False Reports/Forgery: A student may not falsely report incidents, make false accusations or give false testimony.

+Forgery: Falsifying documents, signatures, or other imitation of an object of value with the intent to deceive.

+Rule 19.
 Motor Vehicles: A student shall properly register his/her motor vehicle, park at the proper location, not speed on school grounds or drive carelessly or recklessly.

 Rule 20.
-Acceptable Use Policy (computers & internet) A student shall not violate the Acceptable Use Policy as printed under the Media Center section of the Student Handbook.
+Acceptable Use Policy (computers & internet) A student shall not violate the Celina City School Board of Education Acceptable Use Policy and/or District Technology Agreement found in Final Forms.